Skip to main content

 Personal life

-Working on your terms with clients will let you make a schedule that fits your and your family's needs.
-The business you are helping out belongs to the owner.
-You don't need to worry about other aspects of its existence.
+Working on your own terms with clients will let you make a schedule that fits yours and your family's needs.
+The business that you are helping out is not yours, and you don't need to worry about any of the other aspects of its existence.

 Your job is to complete your assignments before the deadline expires, and then you are free to go and enjoy time with your closest ones.

-It is more engaging when you own the company that you work for.
-All the responsibility for reaching the goals and making a profit is yours.
-It can be hard to pay enough attention to kids and your partner when you are busy and focused on developing your business.
+It is more engaging when your own the company that you work for.
+All the responsibility about reaching the goals and making profit is yours.
+It can be hard to pay enough attention to kids and your partner when you are busy and focused developing your business.

 Comparison No. 5